 Middle East & North Africa Economic News

-Consumer prices rose 0.3% in February compared to the previous month, which contrasted January’s 0.2% decrease.
+In April, consumer prices in Saudi Arabia rose 0.1% compared to the previous month, which contrasted March´s 0.2% decrease.